Packers News: LB Clay Matthews Agrees to Rams Contract After 10 Years in GB

 Packers News: LB Clay Matthews Agrees to Rams Contract After 10 Years in GBMarch 20, 2019

 Veteran pass-rusher Clay Matthews agreed to a two-year contract with the Los Angeles Rams, the team announced Tuesday.
-Matthews took to Twitter to celebrate the news:

-The move ends a 10-year spell with the Green Bay Packers, who selected Matthews with the 26th overall pick of the 2009 draft.
+Matthews spent the first 10 years of his NFL career with the Green Bay Packers, who selected him with the 26th overall pick of the 2009 draft.

 While the 32-year-old was one of the longest-tenured players on Green Bay's roster, his departure isn't all that surprising.
-He finished the 2018 season with 43 combined tackles and a career-low 3.5 sacks, which continues the downward trend of his overall performance.
+He finished the 2018 season with 43 combined tackles and a career-low 3.5 sacks, which continued his downward trend.

-Matthews hasn't reached the Pro Bowl since 2015, having earned six Pro Bowl trips through his first seven seasons.
+After earning six Pro Bowl trips in his first seven seasons, Matthews hasn't returned since 2015.

 Injuries have played a role in his decline.
 He battled a nagging shoulder problem along with ankle and hamstring injuries in 2016, when he missed four games and made only nine starts.
 A year later, he missed two games as a result of groin and hamstring issues.